konklone/tmcw.github.com/_posts/2012-01-12-openlayers.md

 Though I recommend you take a long, hard look at [Leaflet](http://leaflet.cloudmade.com/), [Modest Maps](https://github.com/stamen/modestmaps-js), or [polymaps](http://polymaps.org/) for new projects, there are lots of people who are going to use OpenLayers anyway, for whatever reason (please add reasons to the comments).
+So here are some collected words of wisdom about common pitfalls with the library.
+Hopefully this saves new users some time and head-scratching.

 <div class='shutter-300'>
   <a href='http://www.flickr.com/photos/tmcw/6746635/'><img src='http://farm1.staticflickr.com/5/6746635_a40adac65f_z.jpg?zz=1'/></a>